uvindra/apim-rest-client/README.md

 2. Run the command `go build arc.go` to build

+3. Configure the client using the *config/config.json* file

-3. Run the command line executable `arc` as follows,
+4. Run the command line executable `arc` as follows,

      Function | Usage
     ---------- | -------